telerik/winforms-docs/editors/colorbox/customizing-appearance/themes.md

 ---
 title: Themes
-page_title: Themes | UI for WinForms Documentation
+page_title: Themes | RadColorBox
 description: RadColorBox is a themable control which allows users to select a color from a color dialog or to directly type it in the text field.
 slug: winforms/editors/themes
 tags: colorbox
 published: True
-position: 0
+position: 1
 ---

 # Themes